 Building Cultural Connections On-Campus and in the Community

 The International Programs Center offers many opportunities for students, staff, and faculty in the U.S. to connect with international students on campus and out in the Greensboro community.
 Contact information for each opportunity is below.
-If you have questions about any program listed below, please contact ipc-programs@uncg.edu.
+If you have questions about any programs listed below, please contact ipc@uncg.edu.

 I-House